cornwallisna/cw_website/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve the CNA Website
 title: ''
 labels: ''
 assignees: ''

 ---

+* THIS IS A PUBLIC FORUM, PLEASE DO NOT INCLUDE ANY PERSONAL INFORMATION OR CNA SPECIFIC BUSINESS.

 **Describe the bug**
 A clear and concise description of what the bug is.